-- · literacy and numeracy,

-- · retention of students in school,
+and numeracy, on of students in school, ution rates, and cement to post-secondary studies.

-- graduation rates, and

-- advancement to post-secondary studies.

-In response to a Ministry directive, the Aboriginal Education Advisory Committee (AEAC) was established in Niagara in 2009.
-The Committee was renamed the Indigenous Education Advisory Committee (IEAC) in 2016.
-The IEAC is a partnership between Niagara

-Catholic District School Board and the District School Board of Niagara, supported by a number of community-based Indigenous partner agencies; including: Aboriginal Student Service Departments at Brock University and Niagara College, Fort Ene Native Friendship Centre, Inuit Council (Niagara Region), Niagara Chapter - Native Women Inc., Niagara Peninsula Aboriginal Area Management Board (NPAAMB), Niagara Region Métis Council, and Niagara Regional Native Centre.
+Ministry directive, the Aboriginal Education Advisory Committee (AEAC) was established in Niagara in 2009.
+The Committeucation Advisory Committee (IEAC) in 2016.
+The IEAC is a partnership between Niagara chool Board and the District School Board of Niagara, supported by a number of community-based Indigenous partner age t ents at Brock University and Niagara College, Fort Erie Native Friendship Centre, Inuit Council (Niagara Region), Niagara C para Peninsula Aboriginal Area Management Board (NPAAMB), Niagara Region Métis Council, and Niagara Regional Nati

-\ Note: the term Aboriginal continues to be used in some government documents, however, the preferred term among the Community is Indigenous when referring to people of Métis, Inuit and First Nations heritage.
+Aboriginal continues to be used in some government documents, however, the preferred term among the Community is a confidence of Métis, Inuit and First Nations heritage.

-Terms used to describe the original people of Turtle Island (North America) have evolved over time with some becoming outdated and others misunderstood.
+\\Rescribe the original people of Turtle Island (North America) have evolved over time with some becoming outdoor.

 Here are some basic definitions to help students self-identify and promote general awareness.